serg-ios/concurrent-bikes/README.md

 ```

 The test method will pause while the asynchronous operation is running, and it will resume when it finishes, at which point the assertion will execute as if nothing had happened.

+Note that the test methods must be marked as `async`.

 ### Model 💾